Intercalation (suspending studies, taking time out, gap year)

 Periods of intercalation are usually for a year and students normally return at the start of the term in which they left (unless evidence can support a repeat period of study), and they return on to the same degree scheme.

 As suspending your studies has financial, academic, and personal consequences, it is strongly recommended that you seek advice and guidance specific to you and your circumstances before requesting to intercalate.
-You can make an appointment at the Base with Jo Malbon, UG Retention and Progression Adviser:- email@example.com or an alternative Adviser.
+You can make a teams appointment through the Base with Jo Malbon, UG Retention and Progression Adviser:- email@example.com or an alternative Adviser.
 In addition you can seek advice from your Directors of Studies and Departmental Coordinators regarding your current academic standing and possible advantages and disadvantages of intercalating for you and your studies.

 Provisional Intercalation requests